The ESA Linnaean Games Task Force

 - In 2018, ESA received member feedback expressing concern about Linnaeus' classifications of humans, first published in 1758, that today would be viewed as scientifically inaccurate and offensive.

-- A member task force, appointed by the ESA Governing Board, is seeking input from Society members on their views about the name.
+- A member task force, appointed by the ESA Governing Board, has worked to gather input from Society members via an open member comment period and a survey of student members.

-- Read more and submit your comments below.
+- Read the draft recommendations and submit your comments under "The Path Forward," below.

 In 2018, the Entomological Society of America received member feedback concerning the name of the Society's student quiz competition, the Linnaean Games.